eiimie/warriors-generations/README.md

 Credit to Sparrow Hartmann's amazing cat genetics calculator available on <a href="https://sparrows-garden.com/">their site</a>.
 It was a big help in writing and organising the code for generating new genetics!
 (Also check out their amazing art there if you'd like!)

 Credit to ailuronymy for his amazing resources on traditional naming as well as full lists for prefixes and suffixes!
 You can check out his now-defunct Warriors specific blog <a href="https://ailuronymy.tumblr.com/">here</a> or his personal blog <a href="https://solacefruit.tumblr.com/">here</a>.

+Music by korekass.

+Built in Godot.
+Art assets made in Paint Tool SAI2.